 In Islam, besides Allah, no one has the right to make laws.
-Allah is our Creator, our Lord and he knows well that what is good and what is bad for us.
+Allah is our Creator, our Lord and he knows well what is good and what is bad for us.
 It is the responsibility of humans to implement the laws of God in society.
 So, in Islam, Democracy is kufar.
-It is shirk.
+It is a shirk.
 Because in Democracy, “Parliament” has the right to pass or reject any law whether it is against Islamic Sharia or not.
 As we can see that assemblies in this democratic system have passed many anti-Islamic laws like interest (Banking), insurance, stock markets and many other laws against Islamic Sharia.
 Sharia can inform every aspect of daily life for a Muslim.
 Allah says:

 فَإِن لَّمْ يَسْتَجِيبُوا لَكَ فَاعْلَمْ أَنَّمَا يَتَّبِعُونَ أَهْوَاءَهُمْ وَمَنْ أَضَلُّ مِمَّنِ اتَّبَعَ هَوَاهُ بِغَيْرِ هُدًى مِّنَ اللَّهِ إِنَّ اللَّهَ لَا يَهْدِي الْقَوْمَ الظَّالِمِينَ